MartinDrumel/martin-drumel-pirali-research-group/content/landing/project2-22.md

 ---
 widget: portfolio
-#headless: true  # This file represents a page section.
+headless: true  # This file represents a page section.

 # This file represents a page section.
 headless: false

 # Order that this section appears on the page.
-#weight: 1
+weight: 2

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Research Projects
-#subtitle:

 content:
   # Page type to display.
 E.g. project.